johnknutsonhc/Hennepin-Verified-Modules/docs/content/specs-defs/team-definitions.md

 The Azure Bicep & Terraform Product Groups are responsible for:

-- Backup/Additional support for orphaned modules to the AVM Core Team
+- Backup/Additional support for orphaned modules to the HVM Core Team
-- Providing inputs and feedback on AVM
+- Providing inputs and feedback on HVM
-- Taking on feedback and feature requests on their products, Bicep & Terraform, from AVM usage
+- Taking on feedback and feature requests on their products, Bicep & Terraform, from HVM usage

 {{% notice style="note" %}}

-We are investigating working with all Azure Product Groups as a future investment area that they take on ownership, or contribute to, the AVM modules for their service/product.
+We are investigating working with all Azure Product Groups as a future investment area that they take on ownership, or contribute to, the HVM modules for their service/product.

 {{% /notice %}}